loewen-behold/Final-Project-SQL-LHL/cleaning_data.md

 ## Products table

 1. Added and populated a column with product prices by grabbing prices from the all_sessions table via productsku.
 First I want to see whether all the products had a product price attached to them in the all_sessions table.

+Query:

     SELECT DISTINCT(p.sku), p.name, al.productprice
     FROM products p
     LEFT OUTER JOIN all_sessions al ON p.sku = al.productsku;

 It turned out that they do not all have prices.
 But I will still wanted to perform this append to the products column since this is where I believe the product prices should be.
 First, I added the column to the table.

+Query:

     ALTER TABLE products
     ADD COLUMN productprice NUMERIC(15,2);

 Then, I tried to use this query to fill in the column from the all_sessions table, but it didn't work.
 It said that it returned too many rows, which means that in the all_sessions table there are different product prices associated with a single sku.

+Query:

     UPDATE products p
     SET productprice = (SELECT productprice FROM all_sessions al WHERE p.sku = al.productsku);

 This is the query I ended up using instead.
 It looks for the price for a single sku that appears the most times, and uses that value for product price.
 In the case of a "tie" (that is, two prices for a single sku were both used the most times), I'd opt for the greater of the two prices.
 All in all, this was a monstrosity of a query, but it got the job done.

+Query:

     UPDATE products p
     SET productprice =
     CASE